WhenLifeHandsYouLemons/extramaths/README.md

 # extramaths 0.1.0

-A custom Python package that simplifies equations.
+A Python package that simplifies equations.
 Right now it only does quadratics and 2D shape areas, soon I'll add more.

 Go to https://pypi.org/project/extramaths/ to install the package.